I know that everyone has heard, or experienced, their share of Thanksgiving Day “episodes”.

-But I know someone who actually stuffed their turkey…and STILL left that bag in there!
+But I also know of someone who actually stuffed their turkey…and STILL left that bag in there!

 One particular time, after Laurie & I were married for only a few months or so, she cooked a nice turkey dinner with all the sides & everything.

-It was just us & Donna (Prato, then Stewart), her best friend (and mine as well, in the female category).
+It was just us & Donna Stewart Prato Stewart, her best friend (and mine as well, in the female category).

-Laurie probably figured that 30 other people were going to suddenly pop in for dinner (Does anyone still call it “supper” ???) so she had more than enough food to accommodate everyone.
+Laurie probably figured that 30 other people were going to suddenly pop in for dinner (Does anyone still call it “supper”???
+I do, except if it’s eaten in the afternoon or if it’s an event/holiday) as she had MORE than enough food to accommodate everyone.

 Perhaps, not enough room on the table, but more than enough stuff to eat.

-To ensure we had sufficient table surface, I added the two extra “planks” in the middle of the table to make it a good 1/3 longer in length.
+To ensure we had sufficient table surface, I added the two extra leaves in the middle of the table to make it a good 1/3 longer in length.

 But, again, it wasn’t brand new.

 Well, we all finally settled ourselves around the table.
 I was at one head…Laurie sat in the middle…Donna was at the other end.

 Not exactly sure if we strategically placed all the dishes/platters on the table according to weight, but Donna definitely had the turkey, stuffing & mashed potatoes down by her.